saulbel/stargate-homelab/kubernetes/argocd/README.md

 - Easy onboarding and scaling of new services
 - Consistent GitOps workflows

-In this repo, the `bootstrap.yaml` file is the parent app that syncs all core and addon applications.
+In this repo, [bootstrap](/kubernetes/argocd/clusters/bootstrap) is the parent directory that syncs all core and addon applications.

 ---